yuzhengcuhk/yuzhengcuhk.github.io/index.md

   Miscellaneous
 </h2>

 Outside of research, I really enjoy lifting and [reading](https://www.goodreads.com/user/show/83094203-yash-patel).
-If you want to contact me, please reach out at yppatel [at] umich.edu<br>!
+If you want to contact me, please reach out at yppatel [at] umich.edu!